 It’s absolutely fine to carry a conversational style.
 The more informal and welcoming your style is, the more audience will stick with you, resulting in better SEO rankings too.

 #4 Demonstrate your Personality Don’t Tell It

 It might sound harsh, but it’s true.

-Combined with SEO tactics, you have to infuse your authentic personality in your writing, like add some jokes, refer to some pop culture, or add a dash of vivid descriptions.
+Combined with SEO tactics, you have to infuse your authentic personality in your writing, like adding some jokes, referring to some pop culture, or adding a dash of vivid descriptions.

 #5 Provide Your Viewers A GiveAway

 One of the biggest objectives of content writing is that it must be useful.
 You need to keep giving in order to receive.
 One of my strategies to collect sign-ups is through my free ebooks.

 Instead of being vague and conceptual, your audience must be able to walk away with informational and concrete ideas to solve their issues.

 Think of it this way.
 If you’re a fan of a cooking channel, you go back to it for more insights.
 Same will happen with your blog until your frequent visitor becomes a customer at some point.

 If you think you’ll be blogging once in a while and gathering traffic, then sorry, that’s not happening.
 I’ve been doing content marketing, blogging, and working as an online entrepreneur for 4 years now.
 It’s rather easier to lose an audience than build up.